-Midcoast Conservancy To Offer Three Wildlife Habitat Tours
+Midcoast Conservancy Wildlife Habitat Hike on Hogback Mountain

-For the third event, on August 13 from 2-4 pm, hikers can join Moe Martin for a wildlife habitat walk on Hogback Mountain.
-Moe was born and raised on Hogback and there are few, if any, people who are as familiar with, or care more about, the land, the trees, the rocks and the wildlife of that special place.
-As a professional woodsman, Moe has an understanding of and insight into the life of the forest and the lives of numerous individual trees.
-Moe will offer insights into the many initiatives that he has taken on his land and their impact on local wild creatures.
+Join Midcoast Conservancy on August 13 from 2-4 pm, when hikers can join Moe Martin for a walk on Hogback Mountain.
+Martin was born and raised on Hogback and there are few, if any, people who are as familiar with, or care more about, the land, the trees, the rocks and the wildlife of that special place.
+As a professional woodsman, Martin has an understanding of and insight into the life of the forest and the lives of numerous individual trees; he will offer insights into the many initiatives that he has taken on his land and their impact on local wild creatures.

-To learn more, or register, go to https://www.midcoastconservancy.org/explore/events/.
-Last year’s events reached full capacity, so early registration is encouraged.
+To learn more, or register, go to https://www.midcoastconservancy.org/events/wildlife-habitat-walk-4/.
+Last year’s event reached full capacity, so early registration is encouraged.

 Local Bands Headline Live Edge Music Festival

 Local Maine music is on the menu at the Live Edge Music Festival on Sunday, August 11 from 12-6 pm at Hidden Valley Nature Center in Jefferson.
 Four bands will rock the open-air Barn there, powered by solar energy and high spirits.
 Belly dance troupe Sirumem will perform between acts.